purs-nix/purs-nix/docs/purs-nix.md

 }
 ```
 and returns a set with the following attributes:
 - `build`: A function for creating ad hoc PureScript packages.
 It's argument is a [package description set](adding-packages.md) with the `name` attribute required.
-Also, a `path` argument can be given in order to temporarily test out local changes.
 - `ps-pkgs`: The set of all non-namespaced PureScript pacakges.
 - `ps-pkgs-ns`: The set of all namespaced PureScript packages.
 - `purs`: A function for building your project.